Language: EN

 }

-If a value is provided for age, a personalized message including the age will be displayed.
-If no value is provided for age, a generic message will be shown.
+If a value is provided for age, a personalized message will be displayed that includes the age.
+If no value is provided for age, a generic message will be displayed.

 Default Parameters

-TypeScript also allows specifying default values for function parameters (this means that if no value is provided for a parameter, the specified default value will be used).
+TypeScript also allows you to specify default values for parameters of a function (this means that if a value is not provided for a parameter, the specified default value will be used).

 To assign a default value to a parameter, we use the assignment operator (=) after the data type.